-- Coordinate and periodically assess the implementation of information security across DTCC. - Be the source of information security advice for new implementations of, and changes to existing information assets. - Provide ongoing information security awareness, education, training, and communication for DTCC employees and relevant external parties. - Identify current and potential legal and regulatory issues affecting information security. - Perform enterprise-wide threat/vulnerability assessments to facilitate the determination of TRM's investment and remediation priorities. - Establish and maintain contacts with external security specialists or groups, including relevant authorities, to keep up with industry trends, monitor standards and assessment methods and provide suitable liaison points when handling information security incidents. - Establish metrics to evaluate the effectiveness of the security program and alignment to risk tolerance statements and report overall status quarterly to the Management Risk Committee and the Risk subcommittee of the DTCC Board of Directors.
+- Be the source of information security advice for new implementations of, and changes to existing information assets. - Provide ongoing information security awareness, education, training, and communication for DTCC employees and relevant external parties. - Identify current and potential legal and regulatory issues affecting information security. - Perform enterprise-wide threat/vulnerability assessments to facilitate the determination of TRM's investment and remediation priorities. - Establish and maintain contacts with external security specialists or groups, including relevant authorities, to keep up with industry trends, monitor standards and assessment methods and provide suitable liaison points when handling information security incidents. - Establish metrics to evaluate the effectiveness of the security program and alignment to risk tolerance statements and report overall status quarterly to the Management Risk Committee and the Risk subcommittee of the DTCC Board of Directors.